In Unitarian Universalism, you can bring your whole self: your full identity, your questioning mind, and your expansive heart.

 Together, we create a force more powerful than one person or one belief system.
 As Unitarian Universalists, we do not have to check our personal background and beliefs at the door; we join together on a journey that honours everywhere we’ve been before.

 Our beliefs are diverse and inclusive.
 We have no shared creed.
-Our shared covenant (our seven Principles) supports “the free and responsible search for truth and meaning.”
+Our shared covenant (our eight principles) supports “the free and responsible search for truth and meaning.”
 Though Unitarianism and Universalism were both liberal Christian traditions, this responsible search has led us to an inclusive spirituality drawn from six sources which vary from scriptural wisdom to personal experience to modern day heroes.

 As Unitarians we covenant to affirm and promote: